 This course should sensitize students to the questions of sustainable energy employment and is directed towards a wide public.
 Knowledge of the fundamentals of thermodynamics and energy engineering is advantageous but not mandatory.

 Generally, the course will be taught in English in ZH and in French in LS.

-- To become acquainted with short, medium and long-term energy sources which are available nationally and/or world-wide; to gain an understanding of the technical connections of efficient employment of energy in the future (2000-watt society, the carbon dioxide problem);
+- To become acquainted with short, medium, and long-term energy sources that are available nationally and/or worldwide; to gain an understanding of the technical connections of efficient employment of energy in the future (Energy Strategy 2050, global warming);

-- the knowledge of the economical potential of energy systems,
+- the knowledge of the economic potential of energy systems,

 - the knowledge of methods of rational energy use, and